-What is an annuity payment?
+What is a patent annuity payment?

 It is the payment of a fee paid on a regular basis in order to maintain your patent or other IP and thereby keep your rights to restrict others.